DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 });
 ```

-This approach only works for Node.js callbacks that fire during the test run.
+This approach only works for Node.js callbacks that fire during a test run.
 To ensure that the test function
-does not finish before the callback does, suspend the test until the callback fires.
-You can introduce a promise and synchronously wait for it to complete as shown in the example above.
+does not finish before the callback, suspend the test until the callback fires.
+You can introduce a promise and synchronously wait for it to complete, as shown in the example above.

 ## Client Function Limitations

 * You cannot use generators or `async/await` syntax within client functions.

-* Client functions cannot access variables defined in the outer scope in test code.
+* Client functions cannot access variables defined in the outer scope.
-  >You can use arguments to pass data inside these functions, except for self-invoking functions
+  >You can use arguments to pass data within these functions, except for self-invoking functions that do not accept outside parameters.
-  that cannot take any parameters from the outside.

     >The return value is the only way to obtain data from client functions.